grnet/synnefo/docs/admin-guide.rst

 This is the complete Synnefo Administrator's Guide.

+.. _syn+archip:

 General Synnefo Architecture
 ============================

-The following graph shows the whole Synnefo architecture and how it interacts with multiple Ganeti clusters.
+The following figure shows a detailed view of the whole Synnefo architecture and how it interacts with multiple Ganeti clusters.
 We hope that after reading the Administrator's Guide you will be able to understand every component and all the interactions between them.
-It is a good idea to first go through the Administrator's Guide before proceeding.

 .. image:: images/synnefo-arch2.png
    :width: 100%
    :target: _images/synnefo-arch2.png

+Synnefo also supports RADOS as an alternative storage backend for Files/Images/VM disks.
+You will find the :ref:`corresponding figure
+<syn+archip+rados>` later in this guide.

 Identity Service (Astakos)